thenbrent/paypal-digital-goods/README.md

 ### Customising your Subscription

-The `$args` parameter accepted in the class constructor is an associative array of `name => value` pairs that you can use to customise your subscription.
+The `$args` parameter is an associative array of `name => value` pairs that you can use to customise the details of your subscription.

 #### Subscription Price